kohesive/kovert/README.md

 * Undertow support as alternative to Vert.x
 * SparkJava support as alternative to Vert.x and Undertow
 * Configurable clauses in method names for substitution patterns (i.e. "By", "In", "With" are substitution patterns)
-* View support (annotation that renders the result as a model, plus a return type of ViewAndModel for cases that may use different views from the same method)
 * With View support, people will want to ask for the HREF from a given controller method, should be able to provide that in Kotlin M13, or can provide using the `val getSomeThing = fun MyContext.(param: String): MyObject { ... }` form of declaring a controller method already since `MyClass::getSomething` can reference that value, whereas in the other form, it is not referenceable in M12.
-* Data binding to support injekt for parameters not available in the incoming data (query, form, path, body)
 * Ignore annotation for extension methods in controller that are not desired